-All of the studies thus far discussed have used naturally occurring variation for identification of the impact of the various factors.
-There is also a literature on testing interventions, most often with randomization methods, which are intended to address one of the factors that might be limiting take-up.
+interventions, most often with randomization methods, which are intended to address one of the factors that might be limiting take-up.
 Almost all these interventions test the impact of reducing participation or application costs, or improving information.
-These interventions will identify factors affecting take-up of those on the margin of participation and not inframarginal participants and nonparticipants.
-Finn and Goodship (2014) have a review of efforts by the central and local governments in the UK to increase take-up and their impacts and Eurofound (2015) has a review of efforts in other countries in Europe to increase take-up, although it is unclear how many of these efforts were evaluated with experimental methods.
-Rea and Hyslop (2022) discuss a directed intervention with a comparison group constructed to satisfy difference-in-difference assumptions to improve the likelihood of unbiased program impact estimates.
+These interventions will identify factors affecting take-up of those on the margin of participation and not inframarginal participants and non-participants.31

-Among information interventions, Daponte et al. (1999) conducted a randomized controlled trial (RCT) on a sample of low-income families in one US city who were seemingly eligible for the US SNAP program but not recipients, offering the treatment group information on their eligibility and information on how to apply.
+Among information interventions, Daponte et al. (1999) conducted a randomized controlled trial (RCT) on a sample of low income families in one U.S. city who were seemingly eligible for the U.S. SNAP program but not recipients, offering the treatment group information on their eligibility and information on how to apply.
 The authors found a significant positive effect on take-up from the experiment.
-Finkelstein and Notowidigdo (2019) selected a sample of individuals 60 and older in one US state (Pennsylvania) who were enrolled in Medicaid, the health insurance program for low-income households, but who were not on SNAP but likely eligible for it.
-The population of Medicaid participants necessarily is likely to be in poorer health than the general population of 60-year-olds and hence the results might be special to that population.
+Finkelstein and Notowidigdo (2019) selected a sample of individuals 60 and older in one U.S. state (Pennsylvania) who were enrolled in Medicaid, the health insurance program for low-income households, but who were not on SNAP but likely eligible for it.
+The population of Medicaid participants necessarily is likely to be in poorer health than the general population of 60 year olds and hence the results might be special to that population.
 Random samples were assigned to a control group, a treatment group provided with a simple mail notification of possible SNAP eligibility, and a treatment group with information plus an offer to get assistance in applying (the second therefore was a cost reduction, not an information, intervention).
-The first treatment group increased applications by 5 percentage points over the control group and the second treatment group increased applications by an additional 6 percentage points, but those who took advantage of the treatment appeared to be less needy than those did not.
-This study suggests that both information and application costs are important, at least to those on the margin of participating, but that increasing information and lowering costs has unfavorable targeting effects.
-Hermes et al. (2021) conducted a similar information-plus-assistance RCT for child care program participation in Germany, finding that assistance with application was more powerful than information alone, and that positive impacts were larger among more disadvantaged families.
+The first treatment group increased applications by 5 percentage points over the control group and the second treatment group increased applications by an additional 6 percentage points, but those who took advantage of the treatment appeared to be less